gpuwangge/FluidAnimation/README.md

 # FluidAnimation
-A fluid analysis tool that is useful fluid animation tool.
+A analysis tool that is useful in fluid dynamics.

 Wiki: https://en.wikipedia.org/wiki/Lagrangian_coherent_structure